iamvikramkumar/javascript/README.md

 # javascript
-A code repo of javascript series from chai aur code youtube channel
+A code repo of javascript series